robertsj/homework2_teams/README.md

 # Homework 2 Teams

-Team assignments for Homework 2
+These are the team assignments for Homework 2.

 # Instructions